 A downside of using a catastrophic health insurance policy instead of a more standard plan is the very high deductibles as well as limits to the coverage.
 The terms and conditions should be reviewed very closely to see what is or isn't covered.
 The applicant should also be aware of the high deductibles for this type of policy, and strongly consider the impact of what would happen if they needed to pay that.
 If help is needed, then find high deductible assistance programs.

-Health care sharing plans can also serve as an alternative.
+Health care insurance sharing plans can also serve as an alternative.
 These are not exactly insurance products but rather involve a group of people paying into a service which “pools” their money together to help the less fortunate.
 Then, if and when someone gets sick (and if they made their contributions on time), they can receive help from these “pools of funds”.
 This is where the sharing concept comes into plan.
 That money can pay for bills, medications, and other medical needs.
-The most common of this type of health insurance alternative is Christian health care ministries but they do have a religious requirement.
+The most common of this type of faith based health insurance alternative is Christian health care ministries.

 Discount card, vouchers, and Health Saving Accounts (HSA) can all be used to reduce the cost of medical bills as well as prescription drugs.
 Now non of these are health insurance policies, or even claim to be anywhere near that.
 Rather they serve as an alternative in that they can reduce a family's expenses, both out of pocket costs and premiums.

 Most of these plans are free to sign up for, and there are usually no income prescriptions or other requirements.
 The savings can vary widely depending on the program, but some of the examples of these health insurance alternatives include the following.